 Heat tortillas for 15 seconds in microwave to make them more pliable so they won't crack when you roll them.

 Fill each tortilla with as much of the shredded beef as you want and top with as much cheese as you want.
 Roll up and put in prepared dish.
-Continue until you fill the dish then sprinkle the cheese on top.
+Continue until you fill the dish, top with the rest of the sauce then sprinkle the cheese on top.
+If you like a more saucy enchilada just double the sauce amount.
 You can then top with green onions and cilantro.
-Pop in the over and bake for 35-40 minutes.
+Pop in the oven and bake for 35-40 minutes.